Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Methods

 $\hat{\Phi}_r$ is then the union of $\hat{\Phi}_{r-1}$ and $\hat{\mathcal{F}}_r$.
 Once $\hat{\Phi}$ is generated, the $n_\mathrm{SIS}$ features most correlated to $P$ are stored in $\mathcal{\hat{S}}_1$, and the best one-dimensional models are trivially extracted from the top elements of $\hat{\mathcal{S}}_1$.
 Then the $n_\mathrm{SIS}$ features most correlated to any of the residuals, $\bm{\Delta}_1^i$, of the $n_\mathrm{res}$ best one-dimensional descriptors are stored in $\mathcal{\hat{S}}_2$.
 We define this projection as

 where $\hat{\phi} \in \hat{\Phi}$, and $R^2$ is the Pearson correlation function.
-We call this approach the multiple residual approach, which we first introduced by the authors~\cite{Foppa2021}.
+We call this approach the multiple residual approach, which was first introduced by the authors~\cite{Foppa2021} and later fully described in Ref.~\cite{purcell2023sisso}.
 From here, the best two dimensional models are found by performing an $\ell_0$-regularized optimization over $\mathcal{\hat{S}}_1 \cup \mathcal{\hat{S}}_2$ ~\cite{Ghiringhelli2017}.
 This process is iteratively repeated until the best $n$-dimensional descriptor is found~\cite{Ouyang2017}.